n2b8/bird-species-classification/README.md

 - Correct classifications: Saliency maps emphasized meaningful parts of the bird’s anatomy.
 - Misclassifications: LIME highlighted non-informative areas like branches, shadows, or clutter.
+- Interpretation revealed that some failures occurred not due to species confusion, but due to the model overemphasizing background artifacts.

 These interpretability tools helped confirm that model success depends heavily on visibility of the full bird and minimal background distractions.

+---

 ## Deployment

 This system runs fully autonomously and has greatly improved the consistency of my FeederWatch observations.
-It captures timestamped visits, classifies species with high confidence, and eliminates the need for manual logging in most cases.
+It captures timestamped visits, classifies species with high confidence, and drastically reduces species identification errors prior to logging in FeederWatch.

 The full deployment code is a work in progress and is available here:
 **[github.com/n2b8/birdwatcher](https://github.com/n2b8/birdwatcher)**